 While all hedge funds are chasing imbalances, the imbalances you find will depend on the kind of strategy the hedge fund you work for is pursuing.
 Some of the main hedge fund strategies are:

 Long/short: Long/short hedge fund managers go long some of the time.
-And they go short some of the time.
-They go long when they expect the price of a product to rise.
-And they go short when they expect the price of a product to fall.
+They also go short some of the time.
+They go long when they expect the price of a product to rise - and they go short when they expect the price of a product to fall.

 Global macro: Global macro funds can go either long or short.
 They invest to benefit from global macroeconomic trends.
 Lancaster says global macro hedge fund managers look for imbalances between countries in things like economic growth, interest rates and central bank reactions.
 They then profit from the moves in that country’s interest rates, or from moves in its foreign exchange, equity, or credit markets.